kewlfft/ansible-aur/README.md

   [...]
 ```

-### Create an "aur_builder" user
+### Create the "aur_builder" user
-While Ansible expects to ssh as root, AUR helpers do not allow executing operations as root, they all fail with "you cannot perform this operation as root".
-It is therefore recommended to create a user, *aur_builder*, that has no need for password with pacman in sudoers.
+While Ansible expects to SSH as root, AUR helpers do not allow executing operations as root, they all fail with "you cannot perform this operation as root".
+It is therefore recommended to create a user, that we will call for example *aur_builder*, that has no need for password with pacman in sudoers.
 This can be done in Ansible with the following actions:
 ```
 - user: name=aur_builder